rydmike/theme_demo/README.md

     // Read the value for the provided key from the used key-value DB.
     // The db value get returns the default value if key does not exist in it. final T newValue = db.get(key, defaultValue);
-    // Only set state to db value, if it is different from current value.
+    // Only set state to db value if it is different from current value.
     // StateNotifier does not emit a new state either if value is identical,
     // but we check too so we can exit earlier and to be very explicit about it. if (state != newValue) state = newValue;